vickyhella/vickyhella.github.io/docs/development-basics/git.md

 **Reviewers**

-When giving comments on GitHub, rather than commenting directly, reviewers can use the **Add Suggestion** option to improve the effeciency.
+When giving comments on GitHub, rather than commenting directly, reviewers can use the **Add Suggestion** option to improve the efficiency.
 To do so:
 1. Find the line(s) you want to comment on and click the **+** button.
 2. Click the **Add a Suggestion** button, and modify the content as needed.
 You can rewrite, delete, or add anything you need.
 3. Click **Start a review**.
 If you only need to give one single suggestion, instead of clicking **Start a review**, you can click **Add a single comment** and finish your review.